aschuerch/Microbial-Genomics-2018/_episodes/11-annotation.md

 Genome annotation includes prediction of protein-coding genes, as well as other functional genome units such as structural RNAs, tRNAs, small RNAs, pseudogenes, control regions, direct and inverted repeats, insertion sequences, transposons and other mobile elements.
 It starts by identifying open reading frames (ORFs).
 Predicted sequences are further analysed to search for similarity to known elements, for example with BLAST.

-Open ERR029207.fna
+Have a look at the 50 first lines of ERR029207.fna

 ~~~
-head -n50 /home/dcuser/dc_workshop/results/assembly/ERR029207/contigs.fasta
+$ head -n50 /home/dcuser/dc_workshop/results/assembly/ERR029207/contigs.fasta
 ~~~
 {: .source}

-Copy the first contig (fasta) by moving over it with the mouse and pressing the left mouse button to copy.
+Let's copy the first contig including the header by moving over it with the mouse and pressing the left mouse button to copy.

+> ## Exercise: Annotate a gene
-Go to [ORFfinder](https://www.ncbi.nlm.nih.gov/orffinder/).
-Paste the sequence including the header into the query field.
+> Go to [ORFfinder](https://www.ncbi.nlm.nih.gov/orffinder/).
+Paste the sequence including the header into the query
+> field.
 Choose the genetic code (translation table) 11.
 Start the search by pressing 'submit'.
-This will open the Open Reading Frame viewer.
+> This will open the Open Reading Frame viewer.
+>

-Search for the longest ORF.
+> Search for the longest ORF.
 If you have found it, click on 'Mark'.
 Submit the longest ORF to BLAST.
+>

-How would this ORF be annotated?
+> How will this ORF be annotated?
 Is it a gene or something else?
 What does the gene do?
-Fill your annotation into the [table](https://docs.google.com/spreadsheets/d/1xjiliy_USyMwiyzEgWhpn8_109F7Z3jPM_f7Jp-lOb8/edit?usp=sharing).
+Fill your annotation into the > [table](https://docs.google.com/spreadsheets/d/1xjiliy_USyMwiyzEgWhpn8_109F7Z3jPM_f7Jp-lOb8/edit?usp=sharing) under the header ERR029207_ORF
+>
+{: .challenge}

 Now we will annotate all genomes with an automated approach.
 Prokka is a pipeline script which coordinates a series of genome feature predictor tools and sequence similarity tools to annotate the genome sequence or contigs.
 A range of programs are available for these tasks but here we will use PROKKA, which is a pipeline comprising several open source bioinformatic tools and databases.